*Updated October 2019*

 It became legal to grow industrial hemp in many parts worldwide.
 U.S. President Obama signed the Agricultural Act of 2014, also known as the 2014 Farm Bill, giving federal permission to states to allow cultivation and research of industrial hemp within designated areas.
 CBD was now readily available to be extracted and studied.

 Anecdotal evidence began to reveal that CBD functions as natural remedy for many common issues.
-By helping the endocannabinoid system function properly, CBD is a popular tool for those with issues related to sleep, stress or anxiety.
+CBD is a popular tool for those with issues related to sleep, stress or anxiety.
+It helps the endocannabinoid system function properly.
 Vaping CBD oil has become popular for those looking for a quick delivery or alternative to smoking.

 On the research frontier, some small trials have demonstrated the compound’s ability to potentially reduce treatment-resistant epilepsy.
 Research is still ongoing, however.
 There currently aren’t any large-scale clinical trials.